darkmattersshow/darkmattersshow.github.io/_posts/2017-01-11-psychic-dating.md

 ---
 layout: post
-title: "DARK MATTERS #5 -- COMMERCIALIZATION & CHARITY AUCTION"
+title: "DARK MATTERS #7 -- PSYCHIC DATING (NEW NIGHT & TIME)"
-date: "2016-11-09"
+date: "2017-01-11"
 ---

-DARK MATTERS will be back December 1, smack dab in the middle of the holiday season, to dissect and skewer the American holiday tradition of unbridled spending.
-Our guests will include a former mall Santa, a professor of marketing, and we will be auctioning Dark Matters-branded apparel, gifts, and experiences.

-More information, and a chance to connect with your fellow truth-seekers at the [Facebook event page](https://www.facebook.com/events/580647692127043/).
+After smashing success, sellout crowds, and iTunes download numbers that make Tim Cook sweat through his Egyptian cotton sheets, DARK MATTERS will be moving to a new time and day, 11pm on the 4th Saturday of the month.

+We're blowing out the first show of our cherry night and time by exploring the world of love **and** the world of psychics.
+We bring you: PSYCHIC DATING.

+Host Michael Bilow will go on dates with three women.
+He will get to know them, they will get to know him, and a psychic will get to know them both, psychically.

+With our new night and new time comes a new phone number: 818-650-DARK.
+Call us.We're listening.